adi-archive/Course-Crawler/README.markdown

 Once you've set up the application, run the app.rb file in the root directory to begin the crawling process.

+HTTP requests are made in parallel using the Typhoeus gem.

 Exporting data